What Is Responsive Web Design? 8 Benefits for Businesses!Orhun Karadag

 The alternative to responsive web design is designing two entirely separate websites (one for mobile and one for desktop) or creating a desktop website and a mobile app.

-These two options represent the same thing: double the designing, double the cost, and double the maintenance.
+These two options represent the same thing: double the design, double the cost, and double the maintenance.
 Implementing a responsively designed website costs less.
 Furthermore, it becomes even more cost-effective in the long term.

 Users have no shortage of websites to visit so keeping them on your site is more challenging than ever before.